wdiechmann/rygsaek/README.md

 You most probably will start by setting up **Rygsaek**.
-In order for **Rygsaek** to function it has three tables that it will create in your database - by default they are labeled rygsaek, rygsaek\_items, and rygsaek\_item\_links, but you are free to name them otherwise!
+In order for **Rygsaek** to function it has three tables that it will create in your database - by default they are labeled rygsaek, rygsaek\_items, and rygsaek\_item\_links, but you are free to set your own prefix name them otherwise!

-Go a head and use the generator for this:
+Getting a firm footing - start by using the generator for this:

+    $ rails generate rygsaek:install

+**Rygsaek** will introduce a localization in the config/locale and an initializer in the config/initializers folder and after running the install generator, you really should browse the config/initializers/rygsaek.rb briefly.
+It contains Rygsaek defaults which you probably would like to adjust to your environment.

+Done that?
+Then go ahead and generate 'rygsaek' with your first model (that requires 'a rygsaek') as scope

-    $ rails generate rygsaek:setup
+		$ rails generate rygsaek MODEL

-**Rygsaek** will create view files, view\_helpers, and controllers for rygsaeks, and rygsaek\_items, and a partial for rygsaek\_item\_links, add migrations to your project, and introduce an initializer in the config/initializers folder but you get to decide what parts you'd like to erect yourself,
+**Rygsaek** will create view files, view\_helpers, and controllers for rygsaeks, and rygsaek\_items, and a partial for rygsaek\_item\_links, add migrations to your project,

+but you get to decide what parts you'd like to erect yourself,

     $ rails generate rygsaek:setup